-SALEM, Ore. — Bald eagles are no longer considered threatened by the state of Oregon.
-The state’s Fish and Wildlife Commission has voted to remove the iconic bird from the state list of endangered species.
+Bald eagles are no longer considered threatened by the state of Oregon.
+The state’s Fish and Wildlife Commission voted Friday to remove the iconic bird from the state list of endangered species.

 The federal government removed bald eagles from the threatened and endangered species list about five years ago.
 But some states, including Oregon, chose to keep the raptors on their own list of at-risk animals.